 Zachary nodded, gave the little girl an eyebrow raise, and then walked away.
 Lily watched him disappear down the staircase, and then turned to look up at Death.

 Death looked around, and then led Lily down a hallway.

 “You Lily.
-You’re going to take my place.”
+You’re going to be my apprentice and eventually take my place.”

 This caught the five year old by surprise.